Renderer error messages

 In this example case with "Redshift", RR should add this folder to the PATH if you use for example RRs farm-wide install for Redshift.

-Please see the rrHelp section of your render app (Maya, Houdini, C4D, ..) for Redshift notes.
+Please see the rrHelp section of your render app (Maya, Houdini, C4D, ..) for Redshift notes. - The last missing DLL is ADSKXGEN.
+Which is "AutoDeSK XGen".

 Which *should* be found if the Xgen module is loaded into Maya.